Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Models Discussion

 In our experiments, we utilize Mamba, an SSM variant improved with a selective mechanism~\citep{gu2023mamba, gu2021s4}.
 The Mamba Selective State Model extends this framework by making \( A \), \( B \), and \( C \) dynamic, adjusting them based on the input \( x(t) \).
 This adaptive mechanism allows Mamba to selectively focus on relevant input features, filtering out irrelevant details~\citep{gu2023mamba}.
 By dynamically adapting its parameters, Mamba is able to capture long-range dependencies in sequences while remaining computationally efficient.

-While SSMs excel in efficiently modeling long-range dependencies and processing sequential data with reduced computational overhead compared to transformers, they typically lack the expressiveness and flexibility required for advanced reasoning tasks.
-These models may face challenges in capturing complex, hierarchical relationships, compounding the limitations already present in transformers when it comes to in-depth reasoning.
+While SSMs excel at efficiently modeling long-range dependencies and processing sequential data with lower computational overhead than transformers, they typically lack the expressiveness and flexibility needed for advanced reasoning tasks, and multi-step inference.
+In particular, these models may struggle to capture complex hierarchical relationships and to maintain rich intermediate representations over extended reasoning processes, which further compounds the limitations already present in transformers when tackling in-depth reasoning problems.

-\paragraph{Associative Recurrent Memory Transformer} As shown in \citet{armt}, ARMT can leverage information from the distant past of up to 50 million tokens.
-Compared to SSMs, ARMT is more expressive due to its grounding in the classical transformer architecture, while it also introduces the ability to recurrently process contexts of infinite length.
+\paragraph{Associative Recurrent Memory Transformer} As shown by \citet{armt}, ARMT can leverage information from the distant past, up to 50 million tokens.
+Compared to SSMs, ARMT is more expressive due to its grounding in the classical transformer architecture and introduces the ability to recurrently process contexts of infinite length.